3Threads/Quiz-Time/README.md

     - Adding friends and communicating with them through chat (Extension).
     - Challenging their friends by achieving higher scores.
     - get achievements by writing quizzes successfully (Extension).
-    - Users get font colors
+    - Users get font colors appropriate to their ranks (Extension).

 - **Admins (Extension)** <br/>